Camp Rock (soundtrack): Background

 The soundtrack album (both original and two-disc collector's edition) is an enhanced CD which contains a clip of an acoustic version of "This Is Me" when played on the computer with internet access.
-On November 16, 2008, a karaoke/instrumental version of the Camp Rock soundtrack was released.
+A karaoke/instrumental version of the Camp Rock soundtrack was released on November 16, 2008.

 Commercial performance

 Camp Rock (Original Soundtrack) debuted and peaked at number three on the US Billboard 200 with 188,000 copies sold in its first week.
 It stayed in the top ten for ten weeks, selling around 100,000 copies each.
 Two months after release, on September 9, the Recording Industry Association of America (RIAA) certified the soundtrack Gold and Platinum, after selling over 1,000,000 copies in the country.